ulif/diceware/README.rst

 empty lines (i.e. lines containing whitespace characters only).
 Oh, and we handle even PGP-signed wordlists.

+GPG signed wordlists can be verified with the `--verify` option.
+This uses the `gpg` program to veriy the signaure.
+You can set you GPG home directory with the `--gpg-home` option.
+Using the `--verify` option will only out put a passphrase if the word list is signed, the key is in your key ring, and you have signed the key.

 You can set customized default values in a configuration file ``.diceware.ini`` (note the leading dot) placed in your home directory.
 This file could look like this::